 A question piqued our interest on Twitter regarding the proper usage of four otherwise interchangeable coffee establishment nouns – “cafe”, “coffee bar”, “coffee shop”, and “coffee house”.
-And so, an unofficial lexiconic primer with recommended usage:

 Coffee House: Open mic nights, Poetry Slams, sloppy couches, ironic enormous 90s latte bowls.
 See: the coffee house from “So I Married An Axe Murderer”, Central Perk in “Friends”, that random coffee house where Cory cruelly reads Shawn’s poems in “Boy Meets World” episode 609, “Poetic License“.